 You can easily move to a new site without causing a major disruption to your organic traffic and a loss of precious positions in SERPs along with the revenue that goes with it.

+Following a structured approach for a migration lets you mitigate any potential risks.
 We typically break the migration process into three separate stages:

 Part I. The Preparation Stage

-Initially, your primary objectives during the migration are simple.
+Initially, your primary objectives during the migration are simple: